kcahir/tweetcompare/README.md

 ## Installation

-You can start by `composer create-project laravel/laravel --prefer-dis` to install [laravel](http://laravel.com/docs/installation/).
+You can start with `composer create-project laravel/laravel --prefer-dis` to [install laravel](http://laravel.com/docs/installation/).

 Add `kcahir/tweetcompare` to `composer.json`.